justinkprince/retropie-guide/README.md

 There are [106 SNES games installed](installed-snes.md) currently out of [764 available SNES games](available-snes.md).

 Feel free to let me know if you'd like to any additional roms installed.
-I've found that installing all of them adds so much noise that it impedes finding the game your tryng to play.
+I've found that installing all of them adds so many low quality games that it impedes finding good games to play.
 I recommend only installing the ones you actually plan on playing.

 ## Getting started